closebridge/Dell-Inspiron-3421-Opencore/README.md

 # Dell-Latitude-7290-Opencore

-This the the repository for the semi-functional OpenCore EFI using `OpenCore 1.0.1` aimed to run macOS Sonoma/Sequoia.
+This is the repository for the semi-functional OpenCore EFI using `OpenCore 1.0.1` which aimed to run macOS Sonoma/Sequoia on Dell Latitude 7290.
 Most of the features do work but some are not.

 ## System Specification
 | Name          | Detail      |